 Originated From: North Korea

 Possessed By: North Korea

 Payload: Single warhead

 Warhead: HE or nuclear

 Propulsion: Single-stage, liquid propellant

 The Hwasong-12 first appeared in North Korea’s “Day of the Sun” parade on April 15, 2017.
 It was speculated at the time that it could be a shortened version of North Korea’s untested KN-08 ICBM.
 The missile was carried on a vehicle previously associated with the BM-25 Musudan IRBM.
 1 Evidence from the missile’s first test launch on May 15, however, indicates a single-stage design.

-North Korea first test-fired the Hwasong-12 from a location near the the city of Kusong at 04:58 local time on May 14, 2017.
-2 During the test, the missile was transported on a what appeared to be Musudan transporter-erector launcher (TEL).
+The first successful Hwasong-12 test occured on May 15, 2017 from a location near the the city of Kusong at 04:58 local time on May 14, 2017.
+5 During the test, the missile was transported on a what appeared to be Musudan transporter-erector launcher (TEL).
 Rather than directly fired from the TEL, however, it was placed onto a platform for the launch.